La Mesa, California: Silent film history

 From 1911 to 1912, film pioneer Allan Dwan kickstarted his career in La Mesa, directing over 150 silent films produced by Flying A Studios.
 He often used local mentions in the title of his works such as Bonita of El Cajon, Mystical Maid of Jamacha Pass, The Bandit of Point Loma, The Land Baron of San-Tee, and The Winning of La Mesa.
 After Dwan moved to Los Angeles for the rest of his career, it was reported that La Mesa missed its chance to be "Hollywood before Hollywood."

 Farmer's market

-There is a farmer's market in La Mesa Village every Friday afternoon.
+There is a farmer's market in La Mesa Village (along La Mesa Blvd.) every Friday afternoon and evening.

 Flag Day Parade

 On June 14, 1997, with the help of Councilmember Ruth Sterling, the City of La Mesa inaugurated its First Annual Flag Day Parade.
+The parade is now an annual tradition and includes local groups, such as Girl Scouts, Scouting America, and school contingents.

 La Mesa Walkway of the Stars

 The “Walkway of the Stars” is a pedestrian walkway that has been transformed into an urban park in downtown La Mesa.
 The vision for a place to recognize La Mesa's extraordinary volunteers was provided by Councilmember Ruth Sterling.
 The park's theme honors the city's outstanding volunteers who have provided 10,000 or more hours of service to the city of La Mesa.
 “Walkway of the Stars” is located between the Allison Avenue municipal parking lot and La Mesa Boulevard.
+The walkway also features murals by local artists that depict aspects of culture and community in La Mesa.